When Can Babies Drink Water?

 • seizures.

 Even though giving your baby water may seem harmless, it’s not recommended until your little one is 6 months old.
-Your baby is getting all the nutrients and hydration she needs from breast milk or formula.
+Your baby is getting all the nutrients and hydration they need from breast milk or formula.

 With all those feedings, you’ll also be doing lots of diaper changes.
-To make the task a bit more rewarding, download the Pampers Club app to earn rewards for your Pampers purchases.
+To make the task a bit more rewarding, download the Pampers Club app to earn rewards on your Pampers purchases.